 Hannah In The Bible

-There is so much we can take away from this Bible story of Hannah, from hope, to our prayer life, and even our relationship with others.
+There is so much we can take away from Hannah’s life, from hope, to our prayer life, and even our relationship with others.
 Hannah’s faith is a beautiful reminder to trust God in the midst of our pain and surrender to His plan for our life.

 Before you go, check these out!